Kcyberh/HostelManagement/README.md

 **Overview**

 The Hall Management System is a web-based application designed to streamline and automate various administrative tasks associated with managing residential halls or dormitories within an educational institution.
-It provides a centralized platform for administrators, staff, and residents to efficiently manage hall-related activities, such as room allocation, maintenance requests, communication, and record-keeping.
+It provides a centralized platform for administrators, staff, and students to efficiently manage hall-related activities, such as room allocation, maintenance requests, communication, and record-keeping.

 **Features**

 User Authentication
-The system provides secure login functionality for different user roles, including administrators, staff, and residents, ensuring data privacy and access control.
+The system provides secure login functionality for different user roles, including administrators, staff, and students, ensuring data privacy and access control.

 Room Allocation
 Administrators can manage room allocation processes, assign rooms to students based on predefined criteria (e.g., gender, academic year), and update room occupancy status.